malin84/transportation_networks_of_china/sample_codes/README.md

 5. `lat_des`: the latitude of the destination location.
 6. `time_cost`: the time required (in hours) to go from origin to location on the MODE in a given YEAR.

+### Optional Inputs

+The following options could be set inside `main.m`:

+1. `ncores` (positive integer): the number of cores to use in parallel when computing the distances.
+Fast Marching is memory-consuming.
+The rule of thumb is that **each core could use up to 6GB of memory**.
+2. `empty_spped` (positive number): the speed when traversing an empty pixel without any infrastructure in the unit of km/h.
+3. `draw_loc` (logical): whether to produce maps that show the locations of the origin and destinations.
+The files are stored in the output folder specified in `outpath`.

  ## Fast Marching
 In the file `compute_dist_fmm_2.m`, to implement the fast marching algorithm, we used the [Accurate Fast Marching](https://www.mathworks.com/matlabcentral/fileexchange/24531-accurate-fast-marching) package from the MATLAB File Exchange.
 Please refer to the help file there for instructions on how to install the package.
 From our experience, compiling the c-code with `mex` significantly improves performance.
 It takes around 120 seconds on a single core to compute the distance to all pixels on the map.